shadabshaukat/CogNeo-Edge-Router/README.md

 - If running in Docker:
   - Inside the router container, `localhost` refers to the container.
 Use the cache’s reachable IP/hostname on your network.
   - Ensure firewall/security groups allow inbound connections from the router host/container to the cache port.
+- Redis/Valkey Cluster:
+  - If you see MOVED redirections in logs, enable cluster mode in `.env` with `CACHE_CLUSTER_ENABLE=1`.
+  - Keep using your cluster endpoint URL (e.g., `rediss://cluster-endpoint:6379/0`).
 - OCI Valkey/Redis:
   - Verify the service endpoint, port, and network path are reachable from the router host/container.